 AGE: Age (year).

-PAY_1–Pay_6: A record of past payments.
+PAY_1–PAY_6: A record of past payments.
 Past monthly payments, recorded from April to September, are stored in these columns.

 PAY_1 represents the repayment status in September; PAY_2 = repayment status in August; and so on up to PAY_6, which represents the repayment status in April.